 after an unprecedented 23-year reign.
 It was later announced that his successor would be Robin Duval, who was appointed on November 7th (although he would not take over formally as Director until January 4th 1999).
 Warner Bros. were no doubt

 acutely aware of Ferman's upcoming departure; indeed, by mid-June of 1998 the British press reported that Warner Bros. were already engaged in meetings with the BBFC about the possibility of a video release.
-A few months later, they submitted
+A few months later, they submitted The

-The Exorcist for a formal home video classification at the end of October, following the 25th anniversary theatrical re-release.
+Exorcist for a formal home video classification at the end of October, following the 25th anniversary theatrical re-release.

 Around mid-December, rumours began to circulate about a possible video release finally being granted, which likely prompted the BBFC's statement that month.
-Although no formal decision had been reached at this time, Warner Bros. were so
+Although no formal decision had been reached at this time, Warner Bros. were so confident

-Robin Duval, the Board stated:
+the Board stated:

 "It must be acknowledged that there is little if any hard evidence known to the BBFC that THE EXORCIST has, in its video form, caused actual harm to its viewers.
-The video version was in fact widely available for many years before the
+The video version was in fact widely available for many years before the Video

-Video Recordings Act 1984 introduced the requirement of BBFC classification.
-The recent re-release of the film version by Warner Brothers has, moreover, been accompanied by none of the hysteria or audience disturbance which occurred in the
+Recordings Act 1984 introduced the requirement of BBFC classification.
+The recent re-release of the film version by Warner Brothers has, moreover, been accompanied by none of the hysteria or audience disturbance which occurred in the mid-1970s.

 The Director's Cut is available uncut on UK DVD and Blu-ray